mleonhard/brandeis-license/README.md

 ## About Louis Brandeis

-The license is named for [Louis Brandeis](https://en.wikipedia.org/wiki/Louis_Brandeis), was an American lawyer and member of the Supreme Court of the United States 1916-1939.
+The license is named for [Louis Brandeis](https://en.wikipedia.org/wiki/Louis_Brandeis), was an American lawyer and U.S. Supreme Court justice.
 He helped develop the Right to Privacy concept in US law.
 Throughout his long career, he helped businesses to treat people fairly, protected freedom of speech, advanced states' rights, and tempered the power of big business.